beata/watchr-watch-project/README.md

 ### Modify Project Root Path.

+* [ ] TODO: detect current working directory and remove this step.

 Open `~/bin/watchr-project` and modify `WEB_ROOT` path.
-Also, if you like, you can modify the javascript configuration path in this file as well.
+If you like, you can modify the javascript configuration path in this file as well.

     # the WEB_ROOT path
     WEB_ROOT=~/www/work.dev/public